VishnuAnand/stock-prediction-python/README.md

 ## TODO
- - Change full repository to Jupyter notebook
+ - This has to be integrated - [scraping-javascript-rendered-web-pages](https://www.zenrows.com/blog/scraping-javascript-rendered-web-pages#installing-the-requirements)